nabil2i/hngx-stage2/DOCUMENTATION.md

     ```

 ## Assumptions
-* The nameof each person is unique
+* The name of each person is unique

 ## Known issues
 * Django bypasses the validations implementated at the model level as well as serializer level when a name is sent as numbers, django automatically converts it into a string